 These tips help keep you in check whenever you dine out.
 However, if you choose to prepare your meals, experts suggest you do the following:

 - Use Gluten-Free Recipes.
-Although there are many recipes online, beginners are advised to use gluten-free recipes that only their nutritionists have approved.
-You are less likely to sabotage your progress when working with a professional.
+Although there are many recipes online, beginners are advised to use gluten-free recipes that their dietitians have approved.
+You are less likely to make a thoughtless mistake when working with a professional.

 - Be On The Lookout For Cross Contamination.
 The other essential tip that nutritionists emphasize is being aware of and preventing cross-contamination.
 Cross-contamination occurs when you mix gluten foods with those without gluten.
 It is very likely to occur, especially during the early days of following the diet plan.

-You will forget some ingredients and end up substituting them with those containing gluten.
-Although it may not affect individuals without celiac disease, wheat allergy, and gluten intolerance, it is still essential to be cautious.
+You might forget some ingredients and end up substituting them with those containing gluten on accident.

 Bear in mind other practices that may also lead to cross-contamination.
-For example, using the same chopping board to cut raw meat, seafood, and poultry.
-The CDC reveals such habits may spread germs, which is why you are advised to have more than one chopping board (2).
+For example, using the same chopping board or utensils for different ingredients of a meal.
+The CDC reveals such habits may spread germs as well as traces of gluten, which is why you are advised to have more than one chopping board (2).

 Watch Your Portions

-You also need to practice portion control, especially if you follow this meal plan to help adopt a healthier lifestyle.
+You also need to practice portion control, especially if you want to lose weight or adopt a healthier lifestyle.
 Do not exceed the recommended servings to avoid overindulging.
 Overeating causes a calorie surplus that has been linked to weight gain and weight gain-related health conditions like obesity and high blood pressure.

 Take Your Diet Seriously